Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 • Then enter your password.
 • However, if you want to download your photos using a file-transfer application like FileZilla, you will need the IP address to connect.

-### Update Pi
+### Update & Upgrade Your Pi
-• After flashing, it is always recommended to update and upgrade the OS.
+• After flashing, it is standard practice to update and upgrade the OS.
 (This process will likely take a couple minutes to complete.)
 ```
 sudo apt update && sudo apt -y full-upgrade